GameMakerDiscord/GameMakerDiscord.github.io/README.md

 ```

 ## Development
 This project uses [parcel](https://github.com/parcel-bundler/parcel) for the build process, which is fairly automated.
-A shortcut for running development and buids are provided as `npm start` and `npm run build` respectively.
+A shortcut for running development and builds are provided as `npm start` and `npm run build` respectively.

 The source of the website can be found entirely under the `src` folder.
 The web assets found in the root of the directory should **not** be modified, as they are put there during the build process by parcel.